 In Lightroom on mobile devices you can add your copyright to newly imported images, and you can add it one at a time to images already imported.
 (I don’t recommend the latter if you also use Lightroom desktop or Lightroom Classic desktop, since in these applications you can add it to many or all photos at once.)
 Hopefully the ability to add information to multiple photos at once will come to Lightroom mobile sometime soon.

 Adding Copyright to All Newly Imported Images Going Forward

-- On the main Lightroom CC screen (Albums view), tap on the gear symbol in the top right to access Settings.
-Select General:
+- On the main Lightroom screen (Albums view), tap on the gear symbol in the top right (UPDATE 2020: the three-dot symbol then Settings) to access Settings.
+Select General (UPDATE 2020: Select Import).

 - Turn on the Add Copyright switch.
 When you place the cursor in the Copyright field, © is not automatically added.
 At least on my iPhone there’s also no way to add it – it’s not in keyboard symbols and it can’t be pasted in from elsewhere.
 Instead use parenthesis – type “(c) year your-name”.

 - Once you’re done, hit the Back button and then the X in the top right to exit Settings.